SeaWulf Architecture Overview

 Architecture Strengths Ideal Applications

-Intel Haswell (28-core) Mature, stable, wide software compatibility Legacy codes, development, general computing
+Intel Haswell (28-core) Stable, widely compatible Legacy codes, development, general computing

 Intel Skylake (40-core) Balanced performance, modern instruction sets Most scientific computing workloads

-AMD Milan (96-core) Maximum parallelism, excellent price/performance Highly parallel applications, parameter sweeps
+AMD Milan (96-core) High parallelism Highly parallel applications, parameter sweeps

 Intel Sapphire Rapids (96-core) Advanced instruction sets, HBM memory AI/ML inference, memory-intensive applications

-• Standard DDR5: Good for most applications with balanced compute and memory needs
+• Standard DDR5: Balanced performance for most applications

-• Large memory configurations: Essential for in-memory processing of massive datasets
+• Large-memory nodes: Useful for in-memory processing of very large datasets

 Shared vs Dedicated Access